 This bundle The Chanterelle Guitar Anthology restores the correct link between study and music in a convincing manner, in four ways.

 First, we have well-finished and commented sheet music.
 Second, we can read interesting notes on the pieces.
 Third, we are able to browse biographical information about the composers, the people behind the music.
 Last but definitely not least we have the opportunity to hear the fantastic demonstration that Alberto Mesirca gives of how you can turn your study into music.

-First of all, the scores: Beautiful settings with sophisticated fingerings and excellent pagination, you hardly have to turn pages in the pieces and if it ever happens, it is extremely functional, forming part of the structure of the music.
+First of all, the scores.
+Beautiful settings with sophisticated fingerings and excellent pagination.
+You hardly have to turn pages in the pieces.
+If it ever happens, it is extremely functional, forming part of the structure of the music.
 A clear example of this is Segovia’s Estudio Sin Luz, number 40 from this bundle.

 The notes to the 40 pieces provide interesting background information about the form and execution of the pieces.
 They help you with a faithful performance of the music.

-For me, the biographies of the composers are usually part of the study of music, the history of the composer and his or her time forms the context for the work of art.
-The well-written notes were a nice addition to what I already knew about the composers.
+For me, the biographies of the composers are usually part of the study of music.
+The history of the composer and his or her time forms the context for the work of art.
+Well-written notes were a nice addition to what I already knew about the composers.